Nicohlasoliv3/Nicohlasoliv3/README.md

 # Hello, I'm Nicohlas
 <a href="https://www.linkedin.com/in/nicohlasolive"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a Cyber Security Student looking to break into a career as an Cyber Security Analyst.
+Here you will find my projects that i have completed to help build my skills as well as current Certifications.

 ## Objective
 [Provide Objective - Remove this afterwards]]